Client Case Study

 Our manual backlink process and indexing strategy focuses on connecting your site month after month to several high-authority sites within your niche.
 It is well established that links from pages with high authority share significantly more influence on your rankings than links from low authority pages.
 Our goal is quality, not quantity, and the result is top rankings for valuable keywords such as these, driving meaningful, high-converting traffic to your website.

 Social media is an incredibly powerful trend that you need to optimize If you want to get the most out of your healthcare marketing strategy.
 One of the biggest challenges with social media marketing is finding the time to add new content on a daily or weekly basis.
 What should you post?
 And after all, what is the point of posting on social media, anyway… especially in an industry like healthcare?

-Below, we’ll dispel some myths about what social can and can’t do for your brand, as well as provide some tips for what you can do right now.
+Below, we’ll dispel some myths about what social can and can’t do for your brand and share some tips on what you can do right now.

 Your Next Patient Might Just Be on Any of Those Social Platforms

 There are 2.6 billion monthly active users on Facebook.
 That number will continue to grow over time as more and more people turn to their mobile devices as the primary means of connecting with one another online.